Mastering the Grill: Tips for Perfect Outdoor Cooking

 heat up the surface before putting food on it to burn off any chemicals that could

-leave an unpleasant taste or smell to your food. - Move the grill away from the house onto an even surface and keep the following
+- Move the grill away from the house onto an even surface and keep the following

 tools nearby.
 Never leave the grill unattended to grab something from the